This week it’s Sugar Awareness Week.

 What is the answer?

-I do believe it has to start with the parents first and foremost then schools but we also need to have information that is easy to read on food items.
+And Schools who actively encourage healthy eating but we also need to have information that is easy to read on food items.

 What is the point of a school encouraging pupils to bring in healthy snacks like fruits and healthy snack bars, if they sell chocolate bars, biscuits and fizzy drinks at break time?